Yes, this is Mark Stein, your undocumented anchorman sitting in.

 She'd begun the day by going to her local maternity ward at Langley Memorial Hospital, which is in British Columbia.

-Her contractions were coming for every four minutes.
+Her contractions were coming every four minutes.

-By that point the contractions were coming every two and a half minutes.
+By that point, the contractions were coming every two and a half minutes.

 You really do not want to introduce this system here, America.